 Another option to/from José Maria Córdova airport is a colectivo or shared white taxi.
 At the airport, you can find colectivo taxis going to Medellín.
 These are white taxis shared by three or four passengers.
 The regular taxi fare is split between the passengers.

-So, with four passengers the new colectivo taxi fare staring in 2023 using the new tunnel route is set at 30,000 pesos per person to Medellín and 25,000 pesos per person for a trip to the airport.
+So, with four passengers, the new colectivo taxi fare starting in 2024 using the new tunnel route is set at 30,000 pesos per person to Medellín and 25,000 pesos per person for a trip to the airport.

-The shared taxis from the airport only go to and from the San Diego mall in Medellín.
+The shared taxis from the airport only go to and from San Diego Mall in Medellín.
 You will need to catch another taxi to or from your location.
 Also, there are normally yellow taxis lined up here.
 So, it’s easy to catch a taxi.

-To go to the airport in a shared taxi, make your way to San Diego mall, which is located about four blocks from the Exposiciones metro station.
-The white shared airport taxis will be waiting for passengers typically in the Texaco gas station parking lot that is located next to San Diego mall.
+To go to the airport in a shared taxi, make your way to San Diego Mall, which is located about four blocks from the Exposiciones metro station.
+The white shared airport taxis will typically be waiting for passengers in the Texaco gas station parking lot that is located next to the San Diego mall.

 Also, if you get there first, make sure to claim the front passenger seat in a shared taxi.
 Otherwise, you will be crammed in the back seat with two others.
-And normally the colectivo taxis wait until they have four passengers.
+Normally, the colectivo taxis wait until they have four passengers.

 In addition, if you have a lot of luggage, shared taxis aren’t really a very good option.